legumeinfo/microservices/README.md

 ### Pre-Commit Hooks

 This project uses [pre-commit](https://pre-commit.com/) to manage pre-commit hooks, such as code formatting.
-This hooks are also applied to all PRs on GitHub.
+These hooks are also applied to all PRs on GitHub.
-To run the hooks locally before opening a PR (which we recommend), first install pre-commit and packages required by our hooks:
+To run the hooks locally before opening a PR (which we recommend), first install pre-commit:
 ```console
 $ pip install pre-commit
 $ pre-commit install